Ciechan/BCGenieEffect/README.md

 #### Correct positioning

 Let's start with situations in which animation will work.
-As you can see there is a clear and logical path which animated view will follow, it slips into the destination rect easly.
+As you can see there is a clear and logical path which animated view will follow, it slips into the destination rect easily.

 [![](https://raw.github.com/Ciechan/BCGenieEffect/master/Screens/positioningCorrect.png)](https://raw.github.com/Ciechan/BCGenieEffect/master/Screens/positioningCorrect.png)